JuliaPreludes/Try.jl/README.md

 Try.jl exposes a limited set of "verbs" based on Julia `Base` such as `Try.take!`.
-These functions have a catch-all default definition that returns an error value `Err{NotImplementedError}`.
+These functions have a catch-all default definition that returns an error value of type `Err{NotImplementedError}`.
 This let us use these functions in the ["Easier to ask for forgiveness than permission" (EAFP)](https://docs.python.org/3/glossary.html#term-EAFP) manner because they can be called without getting the run-time `MethodError` exception.
-Importantly, *the EAFP approach does not have the problem of the trait-based feature detection* where the implementer must ensure that declared trait (e.g., `HasLength`) is compatible with the actual definition (e.g., `length`).
-With the EAFP approach, the feature is enabled simply by defining the method providing the function (e.g., `Try.length`).
-(Implementation details: In Try.jl, such "EAFP-compatible" functions are declared using `Try.@function f` instead of `function f end`.
-They are defined as instances of `Tryable <:
+Importantly, the EAFP approach does not have the problem of the trait-based feature detection where the implementer must ensure that declared trait (e.g., `HasLength`) is compatible with the actual definition (e.g., `length`).
+With the EAFP approach, *the feature is declared automatically by defining of the method providing it* (e.g., `Try.length`).
+Thus, by construction, it is hard to make the feature declaration and definition out-of-sync.
+Of course, this approach works only for effect-free or "redo-able" functions.
+To check if a sequence of destructive operations is possible, the trait-based approach is perhaps unavoidable.
+Therefore, these approaches are complementary.
+The EAFP-based strategy is useful for reducing the complexity of library extension interface.

-Function` and not as a direct instance of `Function`.)
+(Implementation details: In Try.jl, each "EAFP-compatible" function is declared with `Try.@function f` instead of `function f end`.
+It is defined as an instance of a subtype of `Tryable <: Function` and not as an instance of a "direct" subtype of `Function`.)